cloudify-cosmo/docs.getcloudify.org/content/ops_guides/ha_guides/cloudify_ha_day_two_ops.md

   * First the broker node should be uninstalled, please run the following:

     <aside class="notice">
-    Please advise that it's recommended to have at least three node cluster.
+    Please note that it's recommended to have at least three node cluster.
     </aside>

     ```bash